-- Wish List Items Daily use items for the shelter such as blankets, food, and cleaning supplies. - Donation Station Place a donation station in your business today! - Employer Matching Find out if your company will match your donation. - Fundraising Events Participate in or host a fundraising event!
+- Wish List Items Daily use items for the shelter such as blankets, food, and cleaning supplies.
+There is an "Individual" giving list and a "Corporate" list posted on the website. - Donation Station Place a donation station in your business today! - Employer Matching Find out if your company will match your donation. - Fundraising Events Participate in or host a fundraising event!